 - 1 cup coconut yoghurt

-- 2 tbsp very finely chopped red onion, or shallot
+- 2 tablespoon very finely chopped red onion or shallot

-- 2 tbsp finely chopped fennel fronds, plus extra fennel fronds to garnish
+- 2 tablespoon finely chopped fennel fronds plus extra fennel fronds to garnish

 - 1 lemon